 Restoring is slightly different than just submitting.
 When restoring, we make every attempt to restore the object as it used to be (including its handle, parent object, etc.).
-For more information about how the "Replace/Restore Mode" differs from the "Submit mode", see The difference between "Submit" and "Restore/Replace" modes above.

 There are currently three restore modes:

 - 1. Default Restore Mode (-r) = Attempt to restore object (and optionally children).
 Rollback all changes if any object is found to already exist. - 2.
 Restore, Keep Existing Mode (-r -k) = Attempt to restore object (and optionally children).
 If an object is found to already exist, skip over it (and all children objects), and continue to restore all other non-existing objects. - 3.
 Force Replace Mode (-r -f) = Restore an object (and optionally children) and overwrite any existing objects in DSpace.
 Therefore, if an object is found to already exist in DSpace, its contents are replaced by the contents of the AIP.
 WARNING: This mode is potentially dangerous as it will permanently destroy any object contents that do not currently exist in the AIP.
 You may want to perform a secondary backup, unless you are sure you know what you are doing!